mkhikhwan/php-mvc-todo/README.md

 This project is designed for learning PHP and understanding **MVC architecture**, routing, and user authentication.

 ## Page Examples
-Below are some example pages from the application to demonstrate the UI and user flow.

 ### Landing Page
 The initial page shown to users before authentication.